JoElfner/multisim/README.md

 * Pipe
 * Thermal storage (TES)
 * Heat exchanger
+    * Numeric (by solution of differential equations)
+    * Non-numeric *condensing flue gas* heat exchanger based on fitting an ElasticNet regression to measurement data (*very* specific to the type of HEX)

 Parts derived by class inheritance of the basic parts:
 * Heated pipe